Tears of the Sun: Cast

 The cast included African refugees living in the United States, some of whom were from the group known as the 'Lost Boys of Sudan'.

 Production

 Harry Humphries, a former U.S. Navy SEAL, was the technical adviser to the film, having advised the earlier Black Hawk Down.
 According to the Blu-ray factoid, the aircraft carrier scenes were filmed aboard the active USS Harry S. Truman, 60 mi east of Cape Hatteras in the Atlantic Ocean.
 The Navy repeatedly turned the carrier so that director Antoine Fuqua would have beneficial lighting conditions.
-The story is based on a mission of the Canadian Joint Task Force Two (JTF2) that took place in Colombia.
-An ex-member of the commando wrote the original story and suggested it when he met the production team of Executive Decision (1996) on a set in Nevada.

 Fuqua has stated that he and Bruce Willis did not get along with each other during the making of this film.

 Lawsuit

 Bruce Willis filed a negligence lawsuit against Revolution Studios for injuries suffered during filming.
 Willis claimed he was struck by a projectile on the forehead which caused him "substantial mental and physical injuries."
 No specific monetary damages were specified.